 This is a perfect fit for larger groups or families.
 It has a full kitchen, four bedrooms and three bathrooms and sleeps eight.
 The house features two king bedrooms and two queen bedrooms.

-Gather in the Lodge dining room for breakfast, lunch and dinner, all included in the price.
-Start your day with homemade breakfast classics: pancakes and waffles; biscuits and gravy; breakfast burritos, with lighter, continental style options also available.
-Lunch will fuel you up for an afternoon of adventure.
-Before dinner, gather in the Lodge for cocktails and then dine on steak, pork chops, pastas, fresh trout and more—with a roaring fire in the wood-burning fireplace on chilly evenings.
-If you have any special requests, diets or allergies, let us know in advance and the chefs promise to take great care of you.
+Gather in the Lodge dining room for breakfast, lunch and dinner.
+Start the day with homemade breakfast classics: pancakes and waffles; biscuits and gravy; breakfast burritos, with lighter, continental style options also available.
+Lunch will fuel riders for an afternoon of adventure.
+Before dinner, gather in the Lodge for cocktails before meal of choice meats, pastas, fresh trout and more—with a roaring fire in the wood-burning fireplace on chilly evenings.
+Please advise of any special requests, diets or allergies in advance.

-Please note that the ranch's Liquor License application is currently pending.
-You can bring your own alcoholic drinks should you wish.
+Please note that the ranch's Liquor License application is currently pending but guests can bring their own alcoholic drinks.

 Montana, the fourth largest U.S. state in land area, has large climatic variations due to its geographic diversity and altitudinal range.
 The central and eastern portions of the state are part of the Northern Great Plains, which experience warm summers and cold winters.
 The western part of the state is mountainous, with snowy winters and cool summers.